By: Greg Staley

 - “We may see increases in individual and corporate energy usage monitoring, time-of-use pricing, use of rolling blackouts, or social pressure to conserve energy.”

 - Despite being regarded as a relatively cleaner energy source, natural gas might no longer be socially acceptable to use in commercial and residential development.”

 “Labour market implications”

 It then goes on to talk about labour market implications.

 - “Population distributions may shift towards regions particularly suited to wind and solar energy generation, which could lead to new economic opportunities in rural and coastal areas.

 - Demand for batteries could soar, both for green energy storage and in electric vehicles (EVs).

-I don’t know about you, but I don’t want to live in a reality where the power goes on and off via rolling blackouts.
-Full sustainability of green energy isn’t possible anyways just look at the facts.
+I don’t know about you, but I don’t want to live in a reality where the power goes on and off via rolling blackouts in an effort to conserve energy.
+Green energy isn’t sustainable as it stands currently anyways – just look at the facts.